Many treatment options are available for depression, but how well treatment works depends on the type of depression and its severity.

 Brain Stimulation Therapies

-- Repetitive Transcranial Magnetic Stimulation (rTMS). rTMS is a type of brain stimulation that uses a magnet instead of an electrical current to activate the brain.
-It is a relatively new treatment for people whose depression has not responded to medication or psychotherapy.
+- Repetitive Transcranial Magnetic Stimulation (rTMS) is a relatively new type of brain stimulation that uses a magnet instead of an electrical current to activate the brain.
+It is not effective as a maintenance treatment.

 Complementary and Alternative Medicine (CAM)

-Relying solely on CAM methods is often not enough to treat depression, but they may be useful when combined with medication and psychotherapy.
-Examples of CAM used for depression include:
+Relying solely on CAM methods is not enough to treat depression, but they may be useful when combined with psychotherapy and medication.
+Discuss your ideas of CAM interventions with your health care professional to be sure they will not cause side effects or adverse reactions.

 - Exercise.
-Studies show that aerobic exercise can help treat mild depression because it increases endorphins and stimulates the neurotransmitter norepinephrine, which can improve a person’s mood.
+Studies show that aerobic exercise can help treat mild depression because it increases endorphins and stimulates norepinephrine, which can improve a person’s mood.